-The Brazen Altar with four sides and four horns represents our Lord Jesus’s cross that had four points (Hebrews 13:10-13).
+The Brazen Altar with four sides and four horns represents our Lord Jesus’s cross with four points (Hebrews 13:10-13).
 Four meaning the sacrifice is effectual for salvation to the four corners of the World (North, East, West, South)!
 Now that is Good NEWS!
 Hallelujah!
 Jesus poured out His blood (1 Peter 1:18,19.
 Hebrews 9:13,14.
 Hebrews 10:10,14,18) – His life – on the cross to pay for our sin (1).
-It was at 3:00 PM that Jesus, God’s Lamb, died on the cross, which is the same time that the priest in the temple offered up the afternoon lamb on the Day of Atonement (John 1:29.
+At 3:00 PM, Jesus, God’s Lamb, died on the cross, which is the same time that the priest in the temple offered up the afternoon lamb on the Day of Atonement (John 1:29.
 1 John 2:2).
 This is our call to follow Jesus’ example and empty ourselves of self (Luke 9:23.
 Romans 12:1).
 We must pour out (i.e., give up) our life that we might have His life.
 We are to be living sacrifices (i.e., alive to God but dead to sin) (Romans 6:11.
 Galatians 2:20).

 The death of self occurs during the fiery trials of life; however, only if we submit to God (1 Peter 4:12).
 The pain we feel during trials comes from the release of our own weaknesses.
 No more self will – no more pain (Isaiah 48:10).
 Furthermore, the death of self-will leads to the resurrection of Christ’s will in our lives!
 However, only desiring to lose your life will not save it.
-You must truly lose your life in Christ to save your life (Luke 17:33).
+You must genuinely lose your life in Christ to save your life (Luke 17:33).
 This cannot be done in our ability but only as we submit to God’s plan for our lives.
 It is a slow and often painful process that is priceless in its result!
 We must decrease at the cross for Jesus to increase.
 That is, for us to get to know in whom we have believed (2 Timothy 1:12), we must first decrease.